The Garden of Allah (novel): Plot summary

 Ten days have passed; Domini and Boris are married in the little church, despite Father Roubier's grave misgivings about the groom.
 Batouch has organized a large expedition of camels, horses, grooms, and attendants, with supplies and tents for the newlyweds journey south on the road to Toumbuctu.
 A great storm is blowing but the couple ride in a palanquin on the back of a camel.
-The storm tapers off, and the couple travel thru the larger Garden of Allah, visiting distant towns and oases.
+The storm tapers off, and the couple travel through the larger Garden of Allah, visiting distant towns and oases.
 At Ben-Haseen, Domini encounters the Count, who reveals he has converted to Islam and will not return to Beni-Mora.
 He is obviously troubled by her marriage, but makes no effort to interfere.

 While visiting the French garrison town of Mogor, a disturbing incident occurs with Captain De Trevignac, who initially welcomes the couple.
 Something passes between him and Boris that eludes Domini's understanding.
 They move on to Amara, another desert town, where Boris becomes morose and avoids Domini.
 She is visited by Father Max Beret, who enlivens her with his cheerful ways.
 But upon Ouardi bringing out a bottle of liquor, the good father recognizes it as a brand produced only at the Trappist monastery of El-Largani near Tunis.
 He tells Domini that the monks will produce no more of it, for the only one of them who knew the secret of its making ran away a year ago, after twenty years of devotion.

 Domini at last confronts Boris about his reticence, imploring him to reveal his sorrows.
 He yields and confesses he is the runaway Trappist monk, and that De Trevignac had recognized him at Mogor.
 He tells her the story of his upbringing and his turning away from the world to become a monk.
 He explains that one day he heard a voice tempting him with a life of wealth and careless ease, so he fled El-Largani.
 His brother in Tunis gave him clothes and a large sum of money, so he could travel.
 He has committed no crime, and no one is pursuing him, yet he cannot find peace in the world.
 Domini realizes that at heart he is still a monk, and will never be happy in their marriage.
 She decides not to tell him that she is pregnant.

 Because of her faith, Domini will no longer allow him to touch her.
 Instead, they hurry back to Beni-Mora, where she dismisses all her attendants.
 She and Boris take the train north to Tunis, where she delivers him up to the monastery gate at El-Largani then departs in a coach.
 She has compelled him to express his love for her by fulfilling his lifelong vows.
 They part forever, he to a monk's cell and a life of repentance and hard labor, she to the garden Count Anteoni has sold to her.
 The book concludes with a view of her six years later, sitting in the garden with her young son Boris.